Chromatophore/HP48-Superchip/investigations/quirk_collide.md

 ![sc10_lores_yes](quirk_collide_img/sc10_lores_yes.jpg)
 ![sc10_lores_edge](quirk_collide_img/sc10_lores_edge.jpg)

-However, in schip 1.1, the following behavior can be observed:
+However, in SCHIP 1.1, the following behavior can be observed:

 ![schip_hires_no](quirk_collide_img/schip_hires_no.jpg)
 ![schip_hires_yes](quirk_collide_img/schip_hires_yes.jpg)
 ![schip_hires_edge](quirk_collide_img/schip_hires_edge.jpg)
 ![schip_hires_edge2](quirk_collide_img/schip_hires_edge2.jpg)

-In essence, in high res mode only, schip 1.1 reports into vF, after a sprite draw, the number of horizontal rows that contain a collision with either existing graphics, or that run off the bottom edge of the screen.
+In essence, in high res mode only, SCHIP 1.1 reports into vF, after a sprite draw, the number of horizontal rows that contain a collision with either existing graphics, or that run off the bottom edge of the screen.
 No such behavior is observed horizontally, and the total number of pixels involved does not matter - only rows.

 This means that any program testing for if vF == 1 for a collision will, when multiple rows collide, fail to detect a collision.

 As noted in the initial blurb, it turns out that in the SCHIP 1.1 release document, this enumeration change is actually stated straight up: All drawing is done in XOR mode.
 If this causes one or more pixels to be erased, VF is <> 00, other-wise 00.
 This is a divergence from the regular behavior, which may be why it's limited to high resolution mode only, which technically is wholly the author's domain and he is by rights able to decide how things work in it.
 However, no one that we are aware of has, to date, written their games with this row counting feature in mind and as such it could probably be considered an undesirable feature - I have seen people mention that schip 1.1 broke their games that they wrote for sc10.

-However, the collisions with the bottom of the screen are almost definitely a regression, and not intended: The cause of this should definately be ascertained and resolved if possible.
+However, the collisions with the bottom of the screen are almost definitely a regression, and not intended: The cause of this should definitely be ascertained and resolved if possible.

 # Investigation: Colliding Row Count in vF

 First though, being that I am writing this section after the fact, I will take you through how the collisions are counted differently in the different screen modes.
 Each mode actually has its entire own different sprite drawing function.
-This makes sence when you note that, in lores mode the calculator is doing a bunch of work to double every pixel and coordinate etc up, and stepping around all that work would be quite slow - a seperate routine makes more sense.
-Looking at sc10 and schip, you can see that the regular sprite drawing calls have not changed between versions.
+This makes sense when you note that, in lores mode the calculator is doing a bunch of work to double every pixel and coordinate etc up, and stepping around all that work would be quite slow - a separate routine makes more sense.
+Looking at sc10 and SCHIP, you can see that the regular sprite drawing calls have not changed between versions.
 They run from 00DE2-00EF8 and 00E81-00F97 respectively.
 The extended mode sprite drawing has however changed somewhat.
 The difference that applies mostly to us is this section:

 ```
 sc10 source: